mbryant2025/Littlearn/littlearn-embedded/interpreter/docs/README.md

 In the interpreter directory, use the build script to build the interpreter.

-Prior to running, navigate to `error.hpp` to configure the build environment for embedded or desktop.
+Prior to running, navigate to `outputStream.hpp` to configure the build environment for embedded or desktop.
 This configures the program to output to stdout or to the hardware modules (serial).

 ```cpp
 #define __EMBEDDED__ 0 // 0 for desktop, 1 for embedded